 The traditional pursuit for wood production using fast growing trees and thus substituting indigenes trees with a mono culture of genetically modified trees species (Eucalyptus and Pine trees) to increase the yield per hectare generates in its wake a degraded soil and depleted water aquifer.
 The cases shows there are more ways for revenues generation.
 Furthermore it opens the dialog about the long term sustainability of the production paper for packaging, writing- and toilet use in relation to its climate impact and land use.

 Las Gaviotas is also a showcase of how the bioeconomy is regenerative with a biorefinery lies at the core of its business model.
-Their reforestation approach has provided the community with various opportunities to co-creation with nature.
+Their reforestation approach has provided the community with various opportunities to co-create with nature.
 Through smart combinations of physics, biology and green chemistry they created value added technology steps to refine the natural products.
-This ingenuity turned out to be a blueprint how co-creating with nature provides at the same time an economic activity which is able to support the community.
+This ingenuity turned out to be a blueprint on how co-creating with nature provides at the same time an economic activity which is able to support the community.

 Introduction to Las Gaviotas

-Image a savannah where the soil is too acid to plant new trees and yet it has been restored into an amazon oasis thriving with biodiversity life and returning the Amazon forest.
+Image a savannah where the soil is too acid to plant new trees and yet it has been restored into an Amazonia oasis thriving with biodiversity life and returning the Amazon forest.
 Against all odds the soil has been restored, it brought back the rain and regenerated the savannah.
 The initiators, an innovative community, were driven to prove nature can be restored and that humans can live in collaboration with nature.
 It has been their remarkable innovative thinking which solved their energy, food, water and housing challenges.

 To learn how we can restore our forests, we need to travel to Colombia to find the community Las Gaviotas a 10 hours’ drive south of Bogota.
-This community has been leading the way how co-create with nature can provide for working business models while at the same time restore soils and bring back forests.
-Las Gaviotas is located in the los llanosthe (It is believed Los Ilanosthe in the past was connected to the amazon rainforest before a large climate shift around 30.000 years area, a barren endless wetland prairie, mainly grass vegetation only suited for cattle grazing.
+This community has been leading the way how to co-create with nature can provide for working business models while at the same time restore soils and bring back forests.
+Las Gaviotas is located in the los llanosthe (It is believed Los Ilanosthe in the past was connected to the amazon rainforest before a large climate shift around 30.000 years ago, a barren endless wetland prairie, mainly grass vegetation only suited for cattle grazing).
 During the rainy season the large parts of the area is flooded up to 1 meters of water and during the dry season the soil becomes very dry.
 The result is that the nutrient poor grass vegetation of the savannah provides little resources for other plants to grow.

 In the last 40 years the community of Las Gaviotas has done the impossible with this savannah.
 They brought back the amazon jungle by the largest (4000 ha), for that time, tree planting program.
 It has been the first time ever where a soil with a pH level of 4, viewed by experts as impossible to restore, has been brought back to life.
 The reforestation is now the birth place of a new amazon jungle which is 800km away from the real amazon.
-Las Gaviotas has attracted the attention of the UN and many academics who, until this date, are still stunned and amazed of this achievement.
+Las Gaviotas has attracted the attention of the UN and many academics who, until this date, are still stunned and amazed of these achievements.